 Mustard is a very saturated color and will be bold, which makes it an excellent accent color.
 It wakes up the other colors around it and makes them really shine.
 If you are shy with color, use just a little bit in a flower arrangement, a piece of art or a rug like the one below.

 Glad you asked.
 Yellow has always been a” go-to” combination with grey and always looks great.
 But mustard amps it up and brings another level of sophistication to the color scheme.
 You will need to determine the undertone of your particular grey before choosing which mustard will be perfect one for you.

-If you find yourself needing help feel free to reach out.
-If you start small with accessories, or even flowers, (they will die, so non-commital) you are sure to find the shade that works with your neutral.
-Follow me on Instagram@designlineworks or sign up for my email list for more great insights on adding color to a neutral space!
-Dont be shy when it comes to adding a little color!
+If you find yourself needing help, feel free to reach out.
+Start small with accessories, or even flowers, (they will die, so non-committal).
+You are sure to find the shade that works with your neutral.
+Follow me on Instagram @designlineworks or sign up for my email list for more great insights on adding color to a neutral space!
+Don’t be shy when it comes to adding a little color!